demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Retrieve_File_by_sha256_README.md

 This playbook is part of the 'Malware Investigation And Response' pack.
-For more information, please refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
+For more information, refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
 This playbook is a sub-playbook for the Cortex XDR malware investigation flow.
-In this playbook, we are retrieving multiple files from the investigated device (using the Device ID incident Filed), based on their SHA256.
+In this playbook, we are retrieving multiple files from the investigated device (using the Device ID incident field), based on their SHA256.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Cortex XDR - Get File Path from alerts by hash
+Cortex XDR - Get File Path from alerts by hash

 ### Integrations
-* CortexXDRIR
+CortexXDRIR

 ### Scripts
 * UnzipFile